-- Anastomoses between the terminal branches of the right and left coronary arteries allow collateral circulation. - But cannot rapidly provide collateral routes sufficient to sudden coronary obstruction. - A sudden block of one of the larger branches of either coronary artery usually leads to myocardial death (myocardial infarction). - The functional value of such anastomoses appear to become more effective in slowly progressive pathological conditions (gradual block of one of the larger branches of either coronary artery). - Coronary arteries are essentially functional end arteries.
+- Anastomoses between the terminal branches of the right and left coronary arteries allow collateral circulation. - But cannot rapidly provide collateral routes sufficient to sudden coronary obstruction.or block - A sudden block of one of the larger branches of either coronary artery usually leads to myocardial death (myocardial infarction). to the area that is supplied by this branch so here coronary arteries are functionally end arteries - succisively to cause anastomoses (uses, normally isuply isubly is to be area. - The functional value of such anastomoses appear to become more effective in slowly progressive pathological conditions (gradual block of one of the larger branches of either coronary artery). - Coronary arteries are essentially functional end arteries.
+NOT anatomically